| |

 Space Inventory Checklist:

-• Check weight limits for shelves or mods.
+• Check weight limits for shelving and modifications

-I pay attention to traffic flow.
-Can I get from the bed to the kitchen without doing gymnastics?
-Where do I instinctively set stuff down?
+I pay special attention to traffic flow.
+Can I move from the bed to the kitchen without bumping into everything?
+Where do I naturally want to set things down?

-My must-haves are always sleeping comfort, basic cooking, and a spot for clothes.
-Everything else is flexible.
+My essential needs list always includes sleeping comfort, cooking basics, and storage for clothes.
+Everything else is negotiable.

 Setting Design Goals and Budget